freenandes/topo-da-mente/content/note/zigbee2mqtt.md

 What is Zigbee2MQTT?
 - FOSS bridge software.
 - Allows you to _get rid of your proprietary Zigbee bridges_.
-- Supports various Zigbee adapters and devices.
+- Supports various #zigbee adapters and devices.
 - Integrates well with most home automation solutions.

-To find Zigbee devices that will work with each other using MQTT, this is a comprehensive catalog to find specific devices, like a Zigbee remote!
+To find #zigbee devices that will work with each other using MQTT, this is a comprehensive catalog to find specific devices, like the #zigbee remote I was looking for for so long!

 [Zigbee2MQTT’s supported devices](https://www.zigbee2mqtt.io/supported-devices/)